Designing WordPress Pages with Claude (WP Blocks Forge)

 Get access & give feedback

-WP Blocks Forge is experimental and free for ThemeIsle customers, made available on request while we collect feedback.
-We begin enabling accounts on 24 June 2026, and this first round is limited to 10 users — so it's first come, first served.
+WP Blocks Forge is experimental and free for all ThemeIsle Agency customers, made available on request while we collect feedback.

 To request access:

-3. We enable Blocks Forge on your account for free, and the Blocks Forge section appears in your store dashboard.
+- We enable Blocks Forge on your account for free, and the Blocks Forge section appears in your store dashboard — that's where you add your site and copy its MCP address (the plugin and skills are public downloads, see Steps 1 and 4).

 We genuinely want your feedback — what worked, what didn't, what you wish it could do.
 Send it our way through the same channels above.